fluentci-io/fluentci-engine/README.md

 # FluentCI Engine

 FluentCI Engine is a CI/CD engine that is designed to be simple, flexible, and easy to use.
-It is supposed to run on the host machine without containerization or virtualiztion.
+It is supposed to run on the host machine without containerization or virtualization.

 ## ✨ Features